alema-r/Alessandro-Marcolini-Oniro/docs/ci/hidden-jobs/build-image.rst

 ======================

-The job handles differences between the name of the temporary build directory between various All Scenarios OS flavours.
+The job handles differences between the name of the temporary build directory between various Oniro OS flavours.
 Internally BitBake is interrogated for the value of ``TMPDIR`` and the image is copied back to a subdirectory of ``$CI_PROJECT_DIR`` for delivery to the GitLab runner.